j1yoo/j1yoo.github.io/_posts/2017-06-06-Crawling-SEC-10k.md

 Namil Kim and I have collected all of the 10-K forms (including 10-K405, 10KSB, and 10KSB40) for all of the registered corporations (central index keys; hereafter CIKs) across all of the industries (determined by standard industrial classifications; hereafter SICs) that are available on the SEC’s EDGAR webpage.
 The data ranges from 19XX to 2017 (n = XXX,XXX) with XX,XXX,XXX unique companies across XX industries.

 ### Terminal and tmux:
+We use a remote server for the parsing process.
 ```r
 ssh <account_ID>@<Server_IP_Address>  ## Connect to a server
 tmux attach -t <Session Number>  ## Attach a tmux session